 How to adjust the trim?

 Before adjusting the trim - i.e. the height of the engine - it is important to distribute the people on board evenly so that the weights are evenly distributed throughout the dinghy.
 The stern (the back) is physiologically and structurally more thought out than the bow (the tip) as it is on the transom that the engine is mounted.

 Only after distributing the weights can the trim be adjusted for smoother navigation.
 In a very simplified way:

 - the dinghy sails better when it is on plane to bring the dinghy on plane, you have to put the trim all the way down, i.e. all the way down on the transom

 - Once this stage has been completed, the trim must be returned to the neutral position.

-What does "bring the dinghy on plane" mean?
-Bringing the dinghy on plane means making sure that the hull is all resting on the water and the dinghy does not remain "soaring".
-Trim is not essential for a great day at sea, but it is fun to experiment!
+What does 'bring the dinghy on plane' mean?
+Bringing the dinghy on plane means making sure that the hull is all resting on the water and the dinghy doesn't remain 'soaring'.
+Using the trim is not essential for a great day at sea but it is still fun to experiment with it!

 6. Renting a rubber boat: how to get to the beach

 Usually the hirer will give you a map with points of interest to visit, recommended diving spots, lunch breaks and photographs of the coves.
 To discover the area and its depths, theNavionics navigation app, an indispensable tool in every yachtsman's toolbox.
 The app is chargeable but there is a free trial period.

 Getting to the beach by dinghy